If you are member of the Class of '10, but not featured here, send us

 Shortly after graduation I began an internship at The Commonwealth Club, here in San Francisco.
 I helped put on interviews and panel discussions regarding important national/international issues with prominent public figures such as politicians, economists, authors, filmmakers, scholars, and business leaders.
 I recently finished my internship and picked up a job at a ski shop in Berkeley that I plan to work for the next few months to save up some more money for my travels.
 I plan to get a one-way ticket to South America and make my way around various countries down there, starting in Peru.
 From South America I plan to fly to Spain where I will then explore Europe and parts of the Middle East.
 I will eventually return to the Bay Area, at which point I’ll probably be ready to begin my new career in earnest and prepare for graduate school.
 (11/2/11)

-Diane Royal(Global Politics and Societies, European Studies)In December 2010 I graduated from USF with a degree in International Studies – concentration in Global Politics and Societies.
-At the beginning of August 2012, I received a Masters of Science (MS) degree in Global Health Sciences from the University of California, San Francisco (UCSF).
-Before pursuing a Master’s degree, I worked at the non-profit organization, AIDS Walk San Francisco, as the Event Operations Coordinator.
-For the next two months – August through October 2012 – I’ll be living in Germany visiting family and friends.
-I’ll then return to the U.S. to work, research and prepare for the PhD application process.
-I remain closely connected with faculty mentors at USF, all of whom continue to play critical roles in my academic pursuits and personal life.
-I am eternally grateful for their guidance and support.
+Diane Royal(Global Politics and Societies, European Studies)In December 2010 I graduated from USF and briefly worked at the non-profit organization, AIDS Walk San Francisco, as the Event Operations Coordinator.
+In August 2012, I received a Masters of Science (MS) degree in Global Health Sciences from the University of California, San Francisco (UCSF).
+After traveling to Europe for two months in the fall of 2012, I returned to the U.S. and accepted a position as Project Coordinator for the Coalition Advancing Multipurpose Innovations (CAMI), a project of the Public Health Institute.
+For the summers of 2013 and 2014, I am employed by Memorial University in Newfoundland, Canada as Professor George Gmelch’s Research Assistant for “On the Move,” a project studying Employment Related Geographical Mobility (ERGM) in the Canadian context.
+In the next few years, I plan to continue my studies in pursuit of a PhD.
+I feel fortunate to remain closely connected with faculty mentors at USF, all of whom continue to play critical roles in my academic pursuits and personal life.
+I am deeply grateful for their guidance and support.
 It is because of them that attending USF became one of the best decisions I ever made!
-(7/30/12)
+(8/6/13)